Developer Platform (November 2024)

 APIURL

 A string value containing a fully formed URL you can use as the basis for another Brightspace API call related to the one that sent back this value (for example a NextPage API URL property sent back with a page of results).
+API clients should treat the exact form of this URL as opaque; it’s form may well change over time.

 Note that you still must use authentication with the API URL string when using it to make a call.